UniversalDependencies/docs/_tpn/index.md

 ## Tokenization and Word Segmentation

-* In general, words are delimited by whitespace characters.
+* Words are delimited by whitespace characters.
 Description of exceptions follows.
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 We always tokenize them as separate tokens (words);
 * There are no adjectives in Tupinambá.
 Modification is made by composition, juxtaposing lexical roots, so when a lexical root is modified by another a new word appears as in *kuɲãporaŋ(a)* 'beautiful woman' (*kuɲã* 'woman' + *poraŋ-(a)* 'beauty').
 Such words are treated as [multiword tokens](https://universaldependencies.org/format.html#morphological-annotation).
+* Some compund words from Portuguese are written as one word, e.g. _santacruz_ 'holy cross'.

 ## Morphology

 * Tupinambá nouns are not marked for gender.
-Number is optionally marked.
+Number is optionally marked by the lexical root _etá_ .

-* Nous can take the following [Cases](https://universaldependencies.org/u/feat/Case.html): `Tra`, `Loc`, `All`, `Per`.
+* Nous can take the following [Cases](https://universaldependencies.org/u/feat/Case.html): `Tra`, `Loc`, `All`, `Per`, `Dat`.

 * What has been traditionally called circunstantial mood or indicative II in some Tupí-Guaraní languages referes to a nominalization accompanied by the fronting of an adverbial expression: adverbs, adverbial expressions, postpositional phrases (oblique topicalization).
 The nominalized form in this case receives a marked with the feature-value `OblTop=Yes`.

 * Lexical roots in Tupinambá are tagged either as NOUN or VERB, but NOUNS, due to the types of constructions are more frequent.
-VERB is only the case when transitive verbs are third person.
-The lexical root in the *gerund* [(VerbForm=Ger)](https://universaldependencies.org/u/feat/VerbForm.html) is also marked as VERB.
+* Transitivity is found only with third person objects.
+* The lexical root in the *gerund* [(VerbForm=Ger)](https://universaldependencies.org/u/feat/VerbForm.html) is marked as VERB even when combining with a relational.

 * Verbs are marked for [aspect](https://github.com/UniversalDependencies/docs/blob/pages-source/_tpn/feat/Aspect.md): `Compl` (completive), `Iter` (Iterative).